stackblitz/bolt.new/packages/bolt/README.md

 pnpm install
 ```

-3. Create a `.env.local` file in the root of the bolt package directory and add your Anthropic API key:
+3. Create a `.env.local` file in the current `packages/bolt` directory and add your Anthropic API key:

 ```
 ANTHROPIC_API_KEY=XXX